 for I will show him how much he must suffer for My name's sake."Acts 9:16(NASB)

-Like Paul we too are travelling through this world from grace to glory.
-Like him we are are passing through a Christ-rejecting fallen world.. that is becoming increasingly antagonistic towards Christians and the glorious message they proclaim.
-We are passing through a hostile environment and we have a spiritual enemy in the person of a Satan, who comes as an angel of light; a slippery serpent and a roaring lion to deceives the nations, while accusing and slandering the saints of God.
+Like Paul, we too are travelling through this world from grace to glory.
+Like him, we are passing through a Christ-rejecting fallen world that is becoming increasingly antagonistic towards Christians and the glorious message they proclaim.
+We are passing through a hostile environment and we have a spiritual enemy in the person of a Satan who comes as an angel of light, a slippery serpent, and a roaring lion to deceive the nations, while accusing and slandering the saints of God.

-Jesus Himself told us that in this world His followers would go through all sorts of tribulations, trials, sufferings and persecutions, but like Paul, we are not to fear what is coming on the earth, for He has overcome the world - and given us His indwelling Spirit to lead and to guide.
-And He has provided us with His sufficient grace, to overcome in this evil day.
+Jesus Himself told us that in this world His followers would go through all sorts of tribulations, trials, sufferings, and persecutions, but we are not to fear what is coming on the earth, for He has overcome the world and given us His indwelling Spirit to lead and to guide.
+And He has provided us with His sufficient grace to overcome, in this evil day.

-We are to cling to this great encouragement by grace through faith, as we travel through this hostile, antagonistic world.. from the cross to the crown - from grace to glory - for our various trials are but for a season.
+We are to cling to this great encouragement by grace through faith, as we travel through this hostile, antagonistic world from grace to glory, for our various trials are but for a season.

-Heavenly Father, I pray that I may know Christ and the power of His resurrected life working in me, and I pray that You would give me the grace to participate in the fellowship of His suffering, knowing that in this world I will face trials and tribulations, dangers and maybe death - for His name's sake.
-Thank You that the sufferings of this world are but for a moment and that by Your grace, You have promised to perfect, confirm, strengthen and establish me in Christ Jesus my Saviour - to Whom be all praise and glory - AMEN.
+Heavenly Father, I pray that I may know Christ and the power of His resurrected life working in me.
+I pray that You would give me the grace to participate in the fellowship of His suffering, knowing that in this world I will face trials and tribulations, dangers and maybe death, for His name’s sake.
+Thank You that the sufferings of this world are but for a moment, and that by Your grace You have promised to perfect, confirm, strengthen, and establish me in Christ Jesus my Saviour.
+To Him be all praise and glory, AMEN.

 Never miss a post